MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-B-Management-Measures/section-679.28.md

 (xi) *CMCP specialist notification.* For shoreside processors receiving deliveries of groundfish harvested under the authority of a rockfish CQ permit, describe how the CMCP specialist will be notified of deliveries of groundfish harvested under the authority of a rockfish CQ permit.

-(h) *ELB software* - (1) *How do I get my ELB software approved by NMFS?* - (i) *Specifications.* NMFS will provide specifications for ELB software upon request.
+(h) *ELB software*—(1) *How do I get my ELB software approved by NMFS?*—(i) *Specifications.* NMFS will provide specifications for ELB software upon request.
 Interested parties may contact NMFS by mail at NMFS Alaska Region, Sustainable Fisheries Division, Catch Accounting/Data Quality, P.O.
 Box 21668, Juneau, AK 99802-1668; by telephone at 907-586-7228.
 The four types of ELB software are:

 (A) Catcher vessel longline or pot gear (see § 679.5(c)(3));